Prince Harry Laments ‘Unbelievably Tough’ Exit from Royal Life

 “But at least we have each other,” Harry said, in a clip from the interview special, which is scheduled to air March 7 on CBS and at a later date in Britain.

-Harry, 36, was seated next to Meghan, 39, and holding her hand during the exchange.
+Harry, 36, was seated next to Meghan, 39, holding her hand during the gentle exchange.

 Diana was shown in a photo holding toddler Harry as he made the comments.
 His mother died in 1997 of injuries suffered in a car crash.